IAMSSROBINSON/C/01_writing_a_c_program/notes.md

 <br>

-## Standard input/output library
+## Standard input/output library functions

-A function from the standard input/output library made available by the preprocessor instruction `printf` can be used to an argument:
+A function from the standard input/output library made available by the preprocessor instruction `printf` can be used to print an argument:

 ```C
 #include <stdio.h>